TuragaLab/decode_fish/README.md

 running the training, performing predictions and inspecting the results on an example dataset.
 We recommed copying and editing this notebook for your own experiments.

+## Wandb

+We use [Weights & Biases](https://wandb.ai/site) to track training progress.
+Many performance metrics and intermediary results are continuously logged and uploaded.
+However, you'll have to create a (free) account.
+Do disable wandb logging set 'output.wandb_mode' = disabled